 - Racing heart (tachycardia and palpitations) (one of the classic triad, see below)

 - Pain in the lower chest or upper abdomen

 - Nausea (with or without vomiting)

 Anxiety and pheochromocytoma/paraganglioma symptoms are difficult to differentiate.
 A detailed psychiatric history may be helpful.
 In addition, anxiety is rarely the predominant symptom patients will complain about; it’s secondary.
 Patients will complain of palpitations, pounding heartbeat, etc.

 Diagnosing Pheochromocytomas and Paragangliomas

 - Markers.
-Like serotonin secreting tumours, adrenal secreting tumours convert the offending hormone into something which comes out in urine.
+Like serotonin-secreting tumours, adrenal-secreting tumours convert the offending hormone into something which comes out in urine.
 In fact, this is measured by 24-hour urine test like 5HIAA (with its own diet and drug restrictions).
-It’s known as 24-hour urinary catacholamines and metanephrines.
-This test is designed to measure production of the types of adrenaline compounds that the adrenal glands make.
+It’s known as 24-hour urinary catecholamines and metanephrines.
+This test is designed to measure the production of the types of adrenaline compounds that the adrenal glands make.
 Since the body gets rid of these hormones in the urine, the collection of a patient’s urine for 24 hours to determine if they are over-produced.
 There is also a plasma (blood draw) version of the test.
 According to the ISI Book on NETs, there is also an additional test called ‘Vanillylmandelic Acid (VMA).
 This reference also indicates the most sensitive test is plasma free total metanephrines.
 Also read more here.
-Elevated levels of Chromogranin A might help support a diagnosis.
+Elevated levels of Chromogranin A could also help to support a diagnosis.

 - Biopsies can be dangerous due to adrenaline release so only deal with someone who is an expert.
 Read about Adrenal Crisis here.